photo/frontend/documentation/guides/InstallationSharedHosting.markdown

 ## Installation on Shared Hosting

 This guide instructs you on how to install OpenPhoto on shared hosting sites such as Dreamhost or Bluehost.
-OpenPhoto can be difficult to install for users not experienced with PHP, Apache, or MySQL.
+OpenPhoto can be difficult to install for users not experienced with performing such installations.
 If you'd like to use OpenPhoto without installing the software yourself, <a href="http://openphoto.me">get started here</a>.

-If you're using Dreamhost <a href="https://github.com/photo/frontend/blob/master/documentation/guides/InstallationDreamhost.markdown">we have a community-written guide for Dreamhost users.</a>
+If you're using Dreamhost <a href="https://github.com/photo/frontend/blob/master/documentation/guides/InstallationDreamhost.markdown">we have a community-written guide for Dreamhost users</a>.
+Because every webhost is unique, we welcome additions to this guide as well as guides on installing OpenPhoto on your webhost.

 *OpenPhoto should be installed in the root directory of a domain or subdomain.*

 Variables:

-- *YOURDOMAIN*:the subdomain or domain for hosting OpenPhoto
-- *YOURNAME*: your shared hosting username
 - *OpenPhotoRoot*: the root directory for OpenPhoto (e.g., ~/openphoto)

 ### Before you install OpenPhoto